First Time Visitors

 Episcopalians worship in many different styles, ranging from very formal, ancient, and multi-sensory rites with lots of singing, music, fancy clothes (called vestments), and incense, to informal services with contemporary music.
 Yet all worship in the Episcopal Church is based in the Book of Common Prayer, which gives worship a familiar feel, no matter where you go.

-Liturgy & Ritual
+Liturgy and Ritual

 Worship in the Episcopal Church is “liturgical,” meaning that the congregation follows service forms and prays from texts that don’t change greatly from week to week during a season of the year.
 This sameness gives worship a rhythm that becomes comforting and familiar to the worshipers.
 After all, life can be chaotic enough as it is.